 And you’re thinking to yourself, well I know I should be doing those things, but I don’t see how it’s ever possibly going to fit into my schedule.

-Well, take the approach like I have – what time do you have in your normal schedule that could be utilized, without really going out of your way.
+Well, take the approach like I have – what time do you have in your normal schedule that could be utilised, without really going out of your way.
 For me, it’s this ten minute drive to get to the office.
 I put the camera on and hit record – I just talk like this – and I’m sharing content.
 Then I can basically just publish it online.

 And perhaps you don’t have a videographer on your team.
 Perhaps you don’t have a marketing assistant.
 Perhaps you don’t have staff.
 And so you might say well that’s all right you Dean, well I don’t have those people.